Ecosystems are showing symptoms of resilience loss: Acknowledgements

 \section{Acknowledgements}

 }

 This work would have not been possible without the open data provided by Copernicus Climate Change and Atmosphere Monitoring Service, NASA, FLUXCOM initiative, and the Global fire emissions database.
 JCR would like to thank the European Space Agency and the Max Planck Institute of Biogeochemistry for an early adopter grant to use the Earth System Data Lab curated data sets and computational facilities.
-JCR was also supported by Formas grants 942-2015-731, 2020-00198 and 2019-02316, the latter through the Belmont Forum.
+The manuscript has benefited from comments from Fabian Dablander, Steven Lade, Thorsten Blenckner, Megan Meacham and Stephen Carpenter.
+JCR was supported by Formas grants 942-2015-731, 2020-00198 and 2019-02316, the latter through the Belmont Forum.

 \hypertarget{references}{